devhl-labs/CocApi/README.md

 Downloads the clan, current war, war log, and league group for a given clan.

 ### ClanMembers
 Iterates the Clan cached table searching for any clan with DownloadMembers enabled.
 Every player present in the clan will be downloaded.
 Players added to the Players table by this monitor will have Download set to **false**.
 When the village leaves the tracked clan, it will no longer update and will eventually be removed from the cache.
+If you wish to continue tracking these villages, on the OnClanUpdated event check for new members using `Clan.ClanMembersJoined(e.Stored, e.Fetched)` and add them to the PlayersClient with Download set to true.

 ### CwlWarMonitor
 Iterates over the Wars cached table for any war with a war tag.
 Then queries the API and fires any appropriate updates.